oleng/hugo_github/content/blog/google-api-library-explained.md

 ---

-The purpose of this short explanation is an attempt for a brain dump, to maintain bookmarks of relevant links that reflects most current state of Google's Python client libraries for their services, as they have somewhat complex to navigate sites for official libraries.
+The purpose of this short explanation is an attempt for a brain dump, to maintain a central compilation of relevant links that reflects most current state of Google's Python client libraries for their services, as they have somewhat complex to navigate sites for official libraries.
 Not as unusable as Microsoft or several other dinosaur companies, but enough to waste non trivial amount of time.